Is Joint Custody an Option for Your Family?

 Often, custody arrangements will work for a few years and then need to be changed based on the child’s schedule.
 Joint custody may be easier when the child is young and not in school but may become more difficult as the child gets older and has more extracurricular interests.

 A family law attorney can be beneficial to you during custody proceedings in several ways.
 An attorney can review your case and based on years of experience, tell you which custody option would be the best fit for your family.
-To schedule your first meeting with the Richmond, Texas, child custody lawyer at The Vendt Law Firm, PLLC, call (832) 276-9474 today.
+To schedule your first meeting with the Richmond, TX, divorce lawyers at The Vendt Law Firm, PLLC, call (832) 276-9474 today.